jsilve24/arch-dotfiles/home/.local/share/arch-install/lenovo2install.md

 # then run gpg -K --with-keygrip and Write the keygrip for the encryption subkey marked [E] – shown in boldface in the output above – into ~/.pam-gnupg.
 If you want to unlock multiple keys or subkeys, add all keygrips on separate lines.
 # Set the same password for your gpg key and your user account.
 All pam-gnupg does is to send the password as entered to gpg-agent.
 It is therefore not compatible with auto-login of any kind; you actually have to type your password for things to work.

+## Get cantarell font working on arch ##
+# Seems to be a bug in this font on arch -- someone created this AUR package which solves it.
+# Here is the bug report: https://bugs.archlinux.org/task/72212
+yay -S cantarell-static-fonts

 ## Install python ##
 pacman -S python-pip